EasyCorp/EasyAdminBundle/UPGRADE.md

 ### Multilingual dashboards

-EasyAdmin now has built-in language change layout to make building multilingual dashboards a breeze.
-To make use of it you need to add `_locale` parameter to your dashboard route path (e.g. `/admin/{_locale}`) to use Symfony default locale listener, or handle request locale any way compatible with Symfony.
+EasyAdmin now supports multilingual dashboards.
+First, add the `_locale` parameter in the URL of your dashboard (e.g. `/admin/{_locale}`) to enable the default Symfony locale listener that handles the locale switching.
+If you can't do this, you'll need to implement your own logic to handle the request locale in a way compatible with Symfony.

-After that you need to call `setLocales` in dashboard configuration, passing array of locales that should be exposed in the front-end.
+After that, call the `setLocales()` method in the dashboard configuration class, passing an array of locales that should be exposed in the interface.

 EasyAdmin 4.2.0
 ---------------